-Diabetes is a chronic condition that needs close attention, but with some practical knowledge, you can become your child's most important ally in learning to live with the disease.
+Diabetes is a chronic (long-lasting) condition that needs close attention.
+But with some practical knowledge, you can become your child's most important ally in learning to live with the disease.

 Diabetes is a disease that affects how the body uses glucose, the main type of sugar in the blood.
 Glucose comes from the foods we eat and is the major source of energy needed to fuel the body's functions.

 After you eat a meal, your body breaks down the foods you eat into glucose and other nutrients, which are then absorbed into the bloodstream from the gastrointestinal tract.
 The glucose level in the blood rises after a meal and triggers the pancreas to make the hormone insulin and release it into the bloodstream.
 But in people with diabetes, the body either can't make or can't respond to insulin properly.

 Insulin works like a key that opens the doors to cells and allows the glucose in.
 Without insulin, glucose can't get into the cells (the doors are "locked" and there is no key), so it stays in the bloodstream.
 As a result, the level of sugar in the blood remains higher than normal.
 High blood sugar levels are a problem because they can cause a number of health problems.

 There are two major types of diabetes: type 1 and type 2.
 Both type 1 and type 2 diabetes cause blood sugar levels to become higher than normal.
 However, they cause it in different ways.